DIAGNijmegen/website-content/content/pages/vacancies/spinal-deformities.md

 groups: ai-for-health
 closed: true
 type: student
-picture: vacancies/MD_drug_repurposing.png
+picture: vacancies/scoliosis_modeling.jpg
 template: vacancy-single
-people: Nikolas Lessmann
+people: Nikolas Lessmann, Dennis Janssen, Max Bakker, Sebastiaan van de Groes
 description: Develop a method to automatically segment and identify the vertebrae in CT scans of patients with spinal deformities

 **This is an AI for Health MSc project.
 Students are